KeyboardKit/website/pages/open-source.md

 ## Locales

-KeyboardKit comes with support for the following locales:
+KeyboardKit comes with support for 39 locales:

 {% include locales.html %}